AEM2025/ITI-Final-Project/README.md

 1 - Install infrastructure with terraform
 ```
 cd Terraform
-terraform init                     #initializes a working directory and installs plugins for google provider
+terraform init                     #initializes a working directory and installs plugins for AWS provider
 terraform plan                     #to check the changes
-terraform apply -auto-approve      #creating the resources on GCP
+terraform apply -auto-approve      #creating the resources on AWS
 ```

 2 - SSH into the Jump server to install `kubectl`: